 Fall is here, and the holiday season is just around the corner.
 When the weather gets cold, and people start decorating their homes for entertaining, indoor plants of all kinds become a popular choice to liven up the home.

 But did you know that too much AC and heat can kill your plants?
 And did you know that there are certain plants that are known to purify your home’s air quality?
 Don't worry, there are tons of plants that can survive air conditioning.
 Here’s what you need to know about indoor gardening and your home:

 The right amount of humidity is key.

 Low humidity is probably the biggest hurdle to overcome during winter.
 The humidity level in heated homes can drop to 10 - 20% in winter and plants prefer a level closer to 50%.1 Having plants near a heat vent takes away the humidity that most plants need to survive.
 And having a plant near a dehumidifier can take the moisture out of the air that the plant needs.
 The best way to combat this is to move the plants away from any air vents for the heating and AC unit.

-PRO TIP: Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees F. and nighttime temps above 50 degrees F.
+PRO TIP: Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees Fahrenheit and nighttime temps above 50 degrees Fahrenheit.

 Switch up your watering routing.

 It may sound counter-intuitive, but a lot of indoor plants need less water during the winter.
 While it's true that winter air is drier, plants generally experience a slower rate of growth during the cold weather.
 But don’t ignore them completely.
 Instead, use a spray bottle to mist the leaves of the plants in order to increase the amount of moisture the plant is absorbing.

 PRO TIP: Try to use water that is about the same temperature as the air, to avoid shocking the plant's roots.